 The main disadvantage of these bags is the initial cost; you may need to pay between $5 and $10 each.
 The thousands of times you will be able to use each bag, plus the convenience of being able to buy bags of different sizes to accommodate various types of shopping, seems to justify the cost price.
 If we are going to be asked to pay for plastic grocery bags at the checkout, in some places up to a dollar each, it won’t be long before we would have paid for the cloth bag.
 This means they’re a green option that also saves money.

 The cheapest option is the free plastic bag that is still available at some stores but this is possibly the worst green option.
-The best way to go green with shopping bags is the cloth bag made from organic, sustainable plant fibers.
+The best way to go green with shopping bags are cloth bags made from organic, sustainable plant fibers.
 This is also the most expensive to buy but is very cost-effective because of the multiple uses it will be able to give you.
 If you have to use other options, make sure you reuse them as much as possible before they go into the trash.

 So, what kind do you use and why?